gs354/flood-monitoring-app/README.md

 ### On first use
 - Run with the `-u` flag to create a station IDs file in the `data` directory.
-- The app will create the `plots` and `data` directories if they don't exist.

 ### Examples